 The purpose of this contract is to provide funding for a recovery community organization and center in Buncombe County to support individuals seeking sustained recovery from substance use disorders.
 The recovery community center is a hub for recovery resources and offers a safe space within the community for individuals to utilize support.
-Additionally, funds will support the continuation of one recovery community center located within the Qualla Boundary of the Eastern Band of the Cherokee Indians.
+Additionally, funds will support the continuation of one recovery community center located within the Qualla Boundary of the Eastern Band of the Cherokee Indians, as well as additional recovery community centers in the western and central areas of the state.
 The objectives of this contract are: